What could you do with a bigger budget? If you’re a digital advertiser, chances are you’ve wondered at some point.

 However, it’s also possible that many businesses of this size do not spend on the resources necessary to keep up with what’s likely a massive advertising initiative.
 When you’re publishing countless ads and post-click landing pages, and you don’t have the staff to continually test and run winners easily, you’re likely reusing pages for “similar” campaigns, you’re not making optimizations, and the result is a lower overall conversion rate.

 The results of our study are not meant to imply that businesses on the low end (17.8%) should feel bad by any means.
-17.8% is a great conversion rate, especially when you consider the previous industry reported average was approximately 3%. post-click landing pages play a critical role for all digital advertisers regardless of ad spend as part of the post-click experience.
+17.8% is a great conversion rate, especially when you consider the previous industry reported average was approximately 3%. post-click landing pages play a critical role for all digital advertisers regardless of ad spend as part of the post-click landing page.

 Learn more from the Instapage post-click landing page report